byooooo/dispersant_screening_PAL/README.md

 ## Scripts for reproducing the results discussed in the paper

-We recommend that you create a conda environment, based on the `.yml` files.
+We recommend that you [create a conda environment, based on the appropriate `.yml` file](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).

 ```bash
 conda env conda env create --file=environment_mac.yml